-Monash Public Library Service has joined Victoria’s 272 public libraries and the State Library of Victoria in a statewide campaign launched this week.
+Monash Public Library Service has joined Victoria’s 272 public libraries and the State Library of Victoria in a statewide campaign launched in September 2018.
 The campaign seeks to highlight the role of public libraries in building literate, productive and engaged communities with the goal of ensuring libraries get the support they need to grow, and provide vital services to growing communities.

 Victoria welcomes 2800 new residents per week.
 Public libraries receive over 30 million visitors annually, equivalent to five visits per Victorian, and visitation continues to outpace population growth.
 Nearly one in three Victorians participated in a library program last year while over 4 million Wi-Fi and computer sessions were recorded in libraries across the state.